Brandon Lowe Player Props: Rays vs. Reds

-After hitting .344 with a double, five home runs, seven walks and 12 RBI in his past 10 games, Brandon Lowe and the Tampa Bay Rays take on the Cincinnati Reds (who will hand the ball to Hunter Greene) at 6:40 PM ET on Monday.
+Brandon Lowe -- hitting .323 with a double, five home runs, seven walks and 12 RBI in his past 10 games -- will be in action for the Tampa Bay Rays against the Cincinnati Reds, with Levi Stoudt on the hill, on April 19 at 12:35 PM ET.

 Brandon Lowe Game Info & Props vs. the Reds